caitlinjones/halo/README.md

 * Plotting total density has not been tested since modifying and adding code for plotting density by band
 * Other scripts in scripts/ folder also have not been tested recently
+* Manifests are a bit painful to create right now - they will soon be built automatically using meta data files and can be modified manually as needed